-|From wild road trip comedies to heart-felt dramas, this series of films is comprised of the freshest films from both established and emerging filmmakers.
-In order to be considered for the 2014 Features Program, films must be longer than 30 minutes and produced after January 1, 2013.
+|From wild road-trip comedies to heart-felt dramas, this series of films is comprised of the freshest films from both established and emerging filmmakers.
+In order to be considered for the Features Program, films must be longer than 30 minutes.

-|Based on real life stories, our documentary film section aims to provide a vivid reflection of the world beyond our doors – taking you places you might never have the chance to see, and introducing you to people you will be glad you got to know.
+|Based on real life stories, our documentary film section aims to provide a vivid reflection of the world beyond our doors – taking audiences to places they might never have the chance to see, and introducing them to people they will be glad they got to know.
 In order to be considered, films must be produced after January 1, 2017.
 To qualify as a Documentary Feature, the submitted project must be a non-fiction film not including entirely scripted or improvised reenactments or fictional depictions of actual events.
 Documentaries may contain some dramatization of actual events.
 Films longer than 30 minutes may be considered.
 If accepted, the Programming Department will ultimately decide which category suits your project best.

 |Our shorts track is comprised of six short film programs (each program is comprised of approximately eight short films and runs 1.5 hours in length).
-We accept documentary shorts in this category as well.
-In order to be considered, films must be produced after January 1, 2013.
+We accept documentary, animated and experimental shorts in this category as well.

-|Support of Native American filmmakers is part of the Festival’s core mission and has an annual dedicated screening track that includes feature length or short films in narrative or documentary style.
-To be considered for the Native American category the film must be directed, produced or co-produced by a Native American or cover a topic pertinent to the Native American culture.
-In order to be considered, films must be produced after January 1, 2013.
+|Support of American Indian filmmakers is part of the SDiFF’s core mission and has an annual program spotlight that includes short and feature length narrative and documentary films.
+To be considered for the American Indian category, the film must be directed, produced or co-produced by a American Indian or explore a topic pertinent to American Indian culture.

 MISSION & OBJECTIVE